kmmoore/mosquitos/README.md

   1. Install [VirtualBox](https://www.virtualbox.org/).

   2. Create a new virtual machine with type 'Other' and version 'Other/Unknown (64-bit)'.
-You do not need to make a hard drive for this VM.

   3. Highlight the new virtual machine.
 Go to Settings->System and check 'Enable EFI' under Extended Features.

   4. Create a new FAT-16 formatted CD-image (on Mac OS X this can be done in Disk Utility) and copy `build/bootloader` that you compiled earlier into a file called `/EFI/BOOT/BOOTx64.EFI` on the disk image.
 Additionally, copy `kernel` into the root directory of the disk image.

-  5. Attach the disk image as a virtual CD drive to the VM.
+  5. Attach the disk image as a virtual CD to the VM with a SATA controller.

+  6. Add a virtual HD under the same SATA controller.
+You can delete the existing IDE controller.

   6. Boot the VM, it should boot off of the CD image and into MosquitOS.